From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: The Task-Based Leaderboard

 \section{The Task-Based Leaderboard}

-A fundamental contribution of this work is the creation of a unified evaluation framework that enables systematic comparison of LLM skills across diverse tasks.
-We operationalize this through a leaderboard‑style performance matrix $\PerformanceMat$.
 Developers face major challenges in reconciling diverse evaluation protocols, including diverse metrics and task formats, and in ensuring scalability and reproducibility.
-To mitigate this, we aim to build a standardized, transparent leaderboard that compares LLMs across {\em skills}, to highlight their current strengths and limitations, and guide future research.
-Concretely, we start off by compiling a matrix of 60 models evaluated on 44 tasks, which forms the empirical basis for our FA.
-Here, we describe the construction of $\PerformanceMat$.
+To mitigate this, we deliver a standardized, transparent leaderboard comparing LLMs across {\em skills}, rather than tasks, highlighting their current strengths and limitations, and guiding future research.
+Concretely, we compile a matrix of 60 models evaluated on 44 tasks, which forms the empirical basis for our FA.
+Here, we describe the construction of the performance matrix $\PerformanceMat$.

-\paragraph{Tasks.} We evaluate models on a suite of $B=44$ publicly available tasks , balancing classification and generation tasks across short- and long-context settings.
+\paragraph{Tasks.} We evaluate models on a suite of $B=44$ publicly available tasks, balancing classification and generation tasks across short- and long-context settings.
 Of these, 25 are classification-based: 13 binary (e.g., QNLI, BoolQ) and 12 multiple-choice (e.g., MMLU, MedQA).
 The remaining 19 generation tasks cover tasks such as summarization (XSum), open-domain QA (TriviaQA), and dialogue (DailyDialog), and span different domains such as legal, medical, and conversational.
 The complete list of tasks is provided in ~\cref{App:fullDataset}.
-Integrating these diverse tasks into a single leaderboard enables comprehensive model evaluation via the method described in Section~\ref{subsec:paf}.
+Integrating these diverse tasks into a single leaderboard enables comprehensive model evaluation via the method described in \S\ref{subsec:paf}.

 \paragraph{Prompts.}